mcmullarkey/pollmd/docs/content/docs/install/freebsd.md

+---
+title: FreeBSD
+weight: 30
+---

 # FreeBSD install

 This is the path I actually run on `ti.sspaeti.duckdns.org`.
-If you're starting fresh on Linux, the [Linux guide](install-linux.md) is much shorter — FreeBSD needs a source build of DuckDB because the upstream project ships no FreeBSD binaries and `duckdb-go-bindings/v2` covers only darwin/linux/windows.
+If you're starting fresh on Linux, the [Linux guide](./linux/) is much shorter — FreeBSD needs a source build of DuckDB because the upstream project ships no FreeBSD binaries and `duckdb-go-bindings/v2` covers only darwin/linux/windows.